ignis32/artinoise_recorder_fingering_editor/README.md

 "Print" function creates a png image with all the positions and their notes from your current fingering system.
-And puts it to "img/" folder.
+And puts it to "img/" folder, named after fingering system name .
 This image is A4 sized, and it's intended purpose is to be printed.